-Photography and celebrity have become so intertwined that our understanding of famous figures is largely filtered through photographs.
-Before the invention of photography, illustrious figures were depicted on coins, in paintings, and as statues.
-The advent of film negatives in the 1840s meant that photographic portraits could be reproduced and widely disseminated.
-The adoption of digital cameras beginning in the 1990s has made it easier than ever to circulate, and even manipulate, a person’s likeness.
+Photography and celebrity have become so intertwined that our understanding of famous figures is largely shaped by the images we see of them.
+Before the invention of photography, the likenesses of the rich, famous, and illustrious could be found on coins and in paintings and statues.
+With the advent of film negatives in the 1840s, photographic portraits could be reproduced and widely disseminated.
+Roughly 150 years later, when digital cameras were introduced and widely adopted in the 1990s, it became easier than ever to take, circulate, and manipulate pictures of people.

-Early photography studios posed their famous subjects in a formal manner, but as shutter speeds got faster and technology advanced, photographers began to experiment with new ways of visualizing and constructing our perception of public figures.
-While some photographers reinforce celebrities’ public personas through portraits, others have used the portrait to deconstruct a notable figure’s public image and uncover a sense of the “private” self underneath.
+Early in photography’s history, those with means and stature went to photography studios to have their portraits taken.
+The resulting images were formal and posed.
+As camera shutter speeds increased and technology advanced, photographers began to experiment with new ways of picturing public figures.
+While some photographers reinforce celebrities’ public personas through carefully structured portraits, others have sought to uncover and capture something of the real, unguarded person behind their public image.

 One who uses a camera or other means to produce photographs.